Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

 that I just really didn't like performing my body in such a way, didn't like that particular substance of being?

 This is an alternate narrative that I have felt for a while.
-But recently, one more piece of the puzzle has come into focus, something I have discovered within the realm of Anthropology: Bioculture.
+There is certainly an appeal to it, but I have still felt that it is missing _something_.
+Recently, however one last piece of the puzzle has come into focus, something I have discovered within the realm of Anthropology: Bioculture.

 ## Bioculture: A Reintegration of Gender Into the Body